ROMEO: Exploring Juliet through the Lens of Assembly Language: Extracting an Assembly Language Dataset from the Juliet Test Suite

 \subsubsection{Splitting}

 We then randomly split the dataset into three parts for training, validation and testing, with a fraction of 80\%, 10\% and 10\% of the examples, respectively.
 The resulting dataset is prepared for use by any machine learning methods capable of processing text sequences.
-We name it ROMEO to highlight its dependence on Juliet and make it available publicly \footnote{\url{https://gitlab.com/dlr-dw/romeo}}.
+We name it ROMEO to highlight its dependence on Juliet.
+It is publicly available at \url{https://gitlab.com/dlr-dw/romeo}.